Healthy Food VS. Junk Food: What is the Difference?

 FAQs on Healthy and Junk Food

 Eating junk food is of no good use.
 They are addictive and enhance your cravings.
-Examples include aerated drinks, deep-fried snacks such as french fries or fried chicken, processed snacks like chips or candy bars, sugary desserts such as cakes or cookies or ice creams, and fast food items such as pizza and burgers.
+Some examples include fizzy beverages, fried potato products like fries or chicken, tinned products like biscuits or chips, sweets like cakes, cookies, or ice cream, and junk foods like pizza and burgers.

 Back to blog